Should I Sell My Tesla?

 Similarly, hybrid cars are selling for 22% over MSRP (new car sticker price) and plug-in hybrids for 32% over MSRP in 2022.

-So if you’re thinking about selling your Tesla (or any EV or hybrid), consider listing it on the Carmigo auction to see how much you can make.
-It’s always free to list and you have no obligation to sell unless the highest bid meets or beats your set price.
+So if you’re thinking about selling your Tesla (or any EV or hybrid), consider listing it on the Carmigo Marketplace to see how much you can make.
+It’s always free to list and you have no obligation to sell unless the highest offer meets or beats your set price.

 A Weird Market